 Dental Negligence is where you have undergone dental work which has been either substandard or your dentist / hygienist has caused unnecessary pain, suffering or injury.
-Dental negligence cases have been risen in recent years as patients have become more aware of their rights.
+Dental negligence cases have risen in recent years as patients have become more aware of their rights.

-If you have undergone dental work that you are unhappy with and believe that you have suffered unnecessarily, then T G Baynes Solicitors have and experienced team of specialist solicitors as well as an in-house nurse to assist you in your compensation claim.
+If you have undergone dental work that you are unhappy with and believe that you have suffered unnecessarily, then T G Baynes Solicitors have an experienced team of specialist solicitors as well as an in-house nurse to assist you in your compensation claim.
 Examples of Dental Negligence Case Studies we have been instructed on can be found here

 T G Baynes can pursue a Dental Compensation Claim on your behalf on a No Win No Fee (CFA) basis meaning that you pay effectively no legal costs should your claim fail on your behalf.
 To contact us email us on firstname.lastname@example.org or call 020 8301 7777

 If you believe you have suffered due to Dental Negligence or you are unhappy with your dental treatment, T G Baynes can provide a free expert legal view on whether or not you have the basis for a legal claim.

 By contacting us you are not committing yourself to pursuing your legal claim with us.
 We do not charge you for considering your claim or for speaking to you during this assessment period.
 After we have assessed your information we shall contact you to discuss the strength of your claim.
 Then if you are interested in us pursuing? the compensation claim on your behalf we will discuss the different ways of funding your claim.

 What is "Duty of Care" and why does it matter?

 There can be no liability in negligence unless you establish you are owed a duty of care by the Defendant and that there has been a breach of that duty, additionally you must prove that the breach of duty caused damage over and above that which you would have had in any event.